In this third part, we will make a shader with Shader Graph that will allow us to blend 3D objects into our 2.5D environment in a harmonious way.

 You may encounter a glitch while transforming an object or moving the camera; this happens because of the render pipeline’s batching.
 While we can go to the render pipelines setting and turn off batching, it is better to modify shader’s materials – select the material Advanced 3D Skew and select

 Enable GPU Instancing.

-In the next parts of this tutorial series, we will make a shader to add neat gates or doors for our 2.5D game.
+In the next parts, we will make a shader to add neat gates or doors for our 2.5D game.
 We will also configure Cinemachine for our 2.5D style with interactive multi-cam switching.